MicroEJ/docs/VEEPortingGuide/architecture.rst

 MicroEJ Architecture
 ====================

-MicroEJ Architecture features the MicroEJ Core Engine built for a specific instructions set (ISA) and compiler.
+MicroEJ Architecture features the Core Engine built for a specific instructions set (ISA) and compiler.

-The MicroEJ Core Engine is a tiny and fast runtime associated with a Scheduler and a Garbage Collector.
+The Core Engine is a tiny and fast runtime associated with a Scheduler and a Garbage Collector.

 MicroEJ Architecture provides implementations of the following Foundation Libraries :